-- (a) Using the portfolio totals from clause 7.2 and the derived totals from clause 7.3, final area Contribution Factors for each Market Participant are calculated for each of Mainland and Tasmania. - (b) These factors are calculated as described in Table 11, ensuring that the sum of all area contribution factors for each area equals 1 (100%).
+Using the portfolio totals from section 7.2 and the derived totals from section 7.3, final aArea Contribution Factors for each Market Participant are calculated for each of Mainland and Tasmania.

+These factors are calculated as described in Table 11, ensuring that the sum of all Aarea Contribution Factors for each Aarea equals 1 (100%).